NLU-Project/toxic_self_debias/README.md

 # toxic_self_debias

-This repo contains the code for our upcoming paper: Applying Self Debiasing Techniques to Toxic Language Detection Language Models.
+This repo contains the code for our paper: Applying Self Debiasing Techniques to Toxic Language Detection Language Models.
 This is a project for [NYU DS-GA 1012](https://docs.google.com/document/d/e/2PACX-1vRydPvLp9tNw1-45pp6IIl-jppX-tUfu0TQDVXRAiGA3CjIuJzBTzJo7cerQV08K8FqfUOYHBCPAggx/pub)
 Natural Language Understanding.
 The course requires students to contribute to